 If you geek out over numbers and have a passion for mathematical equations and crunching figures, there are plenty of home-based careers for you!

-Here are eight different work-at-home jobs for math lovers and respective companies that hire for these remote positions:
+Here are some work-at-home jobs for math lovers and respective companies that hire for these remote positions.

 If you’ve got a degree in accounting or hold a CPA, check out these sites:

 Actuaries look at statistics and financial theory to calculate future risk.
 Think of it as a measured way to predict the future.
 Typically, actuaries work with the insurance industry or benefits departments and are usually involved in pensions and investments.
 An actuary uses statistical analytic skills to help a business calculate strategic decisions.
 Actuaries hold an Actuarial Science degree and have also passed the SOA (Society of Actuaries) or CAS (Casualty Actuarial Society) exams.
 Actuaries are in high demand and make good money.
 To learn more about the actuarial field, explore the great information at Be An Actuary.

 While bookkeepers fall under the umbrella of accounting, the position of a bookkeeper usually refers to a less formal role than the accountant (which requires a degree or certification).
 Bookkeepers are focused on the day-to-day operations: tracking money that comes in and money going out.
 Almost every business needs a bookkeeper, and those with experience can find many work-at-home bookkeeping jobs.
 Even if you don’t have formal experience, bookkeeping is a good opportunity to start in a finance-related field.

 To explore remote bookkeeping openings, check out:

 If you’d like to know what it’s like to run your own bookkeeping business from home, check out Callie Sitek’s story here.
 Callie started out as a virtual assistant but later decided to make the switch to bookkeeping.
 Her business has grown so much that she’s had to hire two additional bookkeepers to keep up with the demand.